 You should also pay attention to the ears of the Maltipoo in order to keep them dry and clean.
 Regular cleaning with the help of an ear cleaning solution is important.
 Consult with your vet about the best ear cleaning solution for your dog.

 Also, trim your dog’s nails when needed.
 Brush your puppy's teeth with the toothpaste recommended by your vet for fresh breath and to ensure they stay healthy.

 A crossbreeding of the Maltese and Poodle, there is a lot more to know about this fun-loving and social dog.
-Here are interesting facts about dogs Maltipoos that you should know.
+Here are interesting facts about Maltipoos that you should know.